exercism/ruby/exercises/concept/assembly-line/.docs/introduction.md

 They are implemented through the `Integer` and `Float` classes.

-These classes have methods that will coerce values from one to the other. `Integer` numbers are precise to a whole unit, while `Float` has precision that is fractional to an whole number:
+These classes have methods that will coerce values from one to the other. `Integer` numbers are precise to a whole unit, while `Float` has precision that is fractional to a whole number:
 - `Integer#to_f`: Coerce to a new float
 - `Float#ceil`: Round up to the nearest integer
 - `Float#floor`: Round down to the nearest integer